WSnettverksprog/simple_ws/README.md

 # python-WS
 Simple websocket implementation in python

-## Test the library
+## Running the example code
-To test the library, open two command windows and cd into python-WS directory
+To test the library, open two command windows and cd into the python-WS directory
 - Run `python -m http.server 8000`
 - Run `python ws_example.py` in the other window
-- Open localhost:8000 in a browser
+- Open http://localhost:8000 in a browser

 ## TODO
 1. ~Implement continous frames~